Ransomware 2026: Protect Your Australian Small Business Data

 Mandatory Reporting Requirements

 Since May 2025, businesses earning over $3 million annually must report ransomware payments within 72 hours to the Australian Signals Directorate.
-Therefore, understand your obligations under the Cyber Security Act 2024.
+Make sure you understand your obligations under the Cyber Security Act.

-Even if your business falls below this threshold, reporting incidents to the ACSC helps authorities track threats.
-Moreover, it enables tailored advice for your industry sector.
+Even if your business falls below this threshold, reporting incidents to the ACSC helps authorities track and disrupt ransomware groups.

 Local Support Resources

-Australian businesses have access to valuable free resources:
+Australian businesses have access to valuable free resources.
+The Australian Cyber Security Centre (ACSC) offers:

 • 24/7 incident reporting at cyber.gov.au